wp-plugins/mitsol-tweets/readme.txt

 * View the request limit per 15 minutes
 * Responsive and loads fast
 * Multiple display in any page
+* Efficient way of calling to twitter to get data
+* Show date according to your wp timezone settings
+* Have the ability to increase cache time
+* Set fixed height & scroll
+* Embed tweets directly into a page template, see faq
+* More options in pro version

 To show tweets in slider with different slider settings, show number of retweets & favourites, show images in tweet if exists, make url/hashtag/others in text linkable to twitter.com, include tweet replies, show header & scrolling plugin, and more settings then [upgrade to the Pro version](http://extensions.techhelpsource.com/wordpress/mitsol-tweets-pro "mitsol tweets pro").
 Try out the [Pro demo](http://wordpress.techhelpsource.com/mitsol-tweets/ "mitsol tweets Demo").